46620/guides/docs/machine/linux/1gpu_pass.md

 While doing this, copy all the text for your GPUs IOMMU group and save it to a file somewhere to easily find.
 You will need it for a later step.

-# Setting up the VM
+## Setting up the VM
 This guide is going to assume that you want to set up a Windows 10 VM, In the future I will make a guide for a MacOS VM, but now is not the time.

-## Downloading Drivers
-Yes, I'm telling you to download the drivers before downloading the OS, why?
-Cause fuck you, you're gonna forget to download them later and skip to installing.
-Anyways click [here](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/latest-virtio/virtio-win.iso) for the latest virtio drivers.

-## Downloading Windows 10
-Aight now you need a shit OS to install huh?
-[This](https://www.microsoft.com/en-us/software-download/windows10ISO) page will be where you download Windows 10.
+### Downloads

+You're gonna need 2 things, A copy of [Windows](https://www.microsoft.com/en-us/software-download/windows10ISO) and the [virtio](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/latest-virtio/virtio-win.iso) drivers.
+Clicking them will either download or bring you to a download page.

-## Setting up virt manager and all that stuff
+### Setting up virt manager and all that stuff
 This is recommended to do before all of this is to enable XML editing in virt managers settings.
 Open "Virtual Machine Manager" and click "Edit".
 Enable XML editing and hit close.

-### Base setup
+#### Setting up the Virtual Machine
 Aight this is the fun part, click `"New VM" > Local install media > Browse > Browse Local` and select the ISO you download for Windows 10.
 If it asks for search permission give it permission.
 Whatever it asks of you give it.

 Next is memory and CPUs, I gave it half of my RAM and all but 2 cores of my CPU.